sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/journey_native_C_APIs.md

 ● performance: <TechnicalTerm val="Platform Channels"/> overhead
 Not only is there an **overhead**, but **[background thread support](https://docs.flutter.dev/development/platform-integration/platform-channels#channels-and-platform-threading)** is not available except for iOS and Android.
-Especially, If I want to use <UniqueTerm val="native C APIs"/> on macOS/Windows/Linux with background thread to implement _Expensive_ logic, I would struggle to improve my performance.
+Especially, If I want to use <UniqueTechnicalTerm val="native C APIs"/> on macOS/Windows/Linux with background thread to implement _Expensive_ logic, I would struggle to improve my performance.

 ---